 Approximately one-third of students who complete the FAFSA are randomly selected for verification.
 Verification is a process required by federal regulations where the information reported on the FAFSA is compared against tax returns, W-2’s, and other supporting financial documents.
 We cannot process your request for financial aid until all the required documentation has been submitted.

 Master Promissory Note (MPN) and Entrance Counseling

 Additional Costs involved in Your Education

 In addition to your tuition, fees, books and supplies, you will have indirect costs of attending school.
 These costs include normal living expenses such as room and board.
 Attending school may also increase your expenses associated with child care, transportation, and miscellaneous personal expenses.
 The Cost of Attendance is an average of what it will cost to attend a particular institution for the 10 month period.
 Actual costs of attendance vary from student to student.
 You can calculate these expenses and more using the many calculators at www.finaid.org/calculators .

 How does my Financial Aid get posted to my account?

 What is the Interest Rate on my Loans?

-For the 2011-2012 year, the Federal PLUS Loan has an interest rate of 7.9%.
-There is a 4% origination fee for the PLUS Loan.
+For the 2015-2016 year, the Federal Parent PLUS Loan has an interest rate of 7.21%.
+There is a 1.07% origination fee for the Parent PLUS Loan.
 To figure out what your loan payments would be, go to the Student Loan Calculator website.
-An average monthly payment for someone borrowing a total of $7600.00 would be about $85.00 per month.
+An average monthly payment for someone borrowing a total of $7600.00 would be about $75.00 per month.